pelavarre/less-beeps/easter-eggs.md

 + Don't expect Google Cloud Shell to stop stealing ⇥ Tab, although ⌃I works
 + Don't expect Google Cloud Shell to stop stealing ⌃M, although ⏎ Return works
 + Don't expect ⌃- to mean ⌃-, because Google Cloud Shell forces you to press ⌃⇧_ instead

+Except Google Cloud Shell does sometimes mystically choose to pop up and say
+> The tab key is being redirected to the terminal. <br>
+> Press ctrl+m to enable page navigation with the tab key. <br>

 Look for sad surprises away from a macOS iTerm2